 February 6: Pre-show Discussion Night

-Producing Artistic Director Maggie Mancinelli-Cahill will host a post-show discussion with members of the cast.
-Stay and join the conversation!
+Producing Artistic Director Maggie Mancinelli-Cahill will host a pre-show discussion with author David Bunce.
+Come and join the conversation!

 February 17: Behind the Scenes

 A pre-show discussion with Producing Artistic Director Maggie Mancinelli-Cahill and special guest, Red Maple author David Bunce at 12:30 p.m. and includes a light pre-show snack.

 Looking for something to do on Valentine’s Day?